x-libris/check-digit-generator/README.md

 How to Use:

-1. Install dependencies: Using pip, install the required libraries listed above.
-Dependencies can also be installed from the 'requirements.txt' file.
+1. **Install dependencies:** Using `pip` , install the required libraries listed above.
+Dependencies can also be installed from the `requirements.txt` file.
-2. Run the app: Navigate to the directory containing the app script (e.g., 'check_digit_generator.py') and run the program.
+2. **Run the app:** Navigate to the directory containing the app script (e.g., `check_digit_generator.py`) and run the program.
-3. Input a barcode number that needs a check digit (if testing the program, input a barcode number omitting the check digit).
+3. **Enter barcode:** Input a barcode number that needs a check digit (if testing the program, input a barcode number omitting the check digit).
-4. If multiple barcodes are desired, check the 'Generate in sequence' box and enter a valid amount.
+4. **Requesting sequence:** If multiple barcodes are desired, check the 'Generate in sequence' box and enter a valid amount.
 (Barcodes will then be generated incrementally from the 'seed' barcode)
-5. Click the 'Calculate' button.
-If a sequence was requested, the barcodes will be saved to a text file in the same directory as 'check_digit_generator.py'.
+5. **Generating barcodes:** Click the 'Calculate' button.
+If a sequence was requested, the barcodes will be saved to a text file in the same directory as `check_digit_generator.py` .
 If only one barcode was requested, it will be copied to the clipboard.